Open Blues

 I have a pet or dust allergy.
 Can I come?

-What's the prepayment about?
+What’s the Reservation Payment about?

 What are the accommodation options like?